-Robustness of routing policies for networks is a central problem which is gaining increased attention with a growing awareness to safeguard critical infrastructure networks against natural and man-induced disruptions.
+Robustness of routing policies for flow networks is a central problem which is gaining increased attention with a growing awareness to safeguard critical infrastructure networks against natural and man-induced disruptions.
 Information constraints limit the efficiency and resilience of such routing policies, and the possibility of cascaded failures through the network adds serious challenges to this problem.
 The difficulty is further magnified by the presence of dynamical effects [2].

-This paper considers the framework of dynamical networks introduced in our companion paper [3], where the network is modeled by a system of ordinary differential equations derived from mass conservation laws on directed acyclic graphs with a single origin-destination pair and a constant inflow at the origin.
-The rate of change of the particle density on each link of the network equals the difference between the inflow and the outflow on that link.
+This paper considers the framework of dynamical flow networks introduced in our companion paper [3], where the network is modeled by a system of ordinary differential equations derived from mass conservation laws on directed acyclic graphs with a single origin-destination pair and a constant inflow at the origin.
+The rate of change of the particle density on each link of the network equals the difference between the inflow and the outflow of that link.
 The latter is modeled to depend on the current particle density on that link through a flow function.
-We focus on distributed routing policies whereby the way the total outflow of a node is split among its outgoing links is allowed to depend only on local information, consisting of the current particle densities on the outgoing links of the same node.
-We call the dynamical network fully transferring if the total inflow at the destination node asymptotically approaches the total outflow at the origin node.
-Our primary objective in this paper is to analyze the robustness of distributed routing policies in terms of the network's strong resilience, which is defined as the infimum sum of link-wise magnitude of disturbances making the perturbed dynamical network not fully transferring.
+We focus on distributed routing policies whereby the proportion of incoming flow routed to the outgoing links of a node is allowed to depend only on local information, consisting of the current particle densities on the outgoing links of the same node.
+We call the dynamical flow network fully transferring if the outflow at the destination node asymptotically approaches the inflow at the origin node.
+Our primary objective in this paper is to analyze the robustness of distributed routing policies making the perturbed dynamical flow network not fully transferring.